 Too much intestinal gas can lead to uncomfortable symptoms like bloating, flatulence, and stomach pain.
 It also has the potential to slow down colonic transit – the time it takes for food to traverse the colon – resulting in constipation.

 In certain instances, partially digested food additives can cause your colon to either absorb excess water or prevent it from absorbing water altogether.
 This phenomenon is known as osmotic diarrhea, and is the underlying reason why meal replacement shakes can send people rushing to the bathroom.

-Here is a list of the most common food additives in meal replacements:
+Here is a list of the most common food additives in meal replacement powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 Moreover, a diet rich in food additives has the potential to disrupt regulatory pathways within your intestines, contributing to the development of conditions like inflammatory bowel disease (IBD).
 Food additives, particularly artificial sweeteners and sugar alcohols, can also interfere with the delicate balance of your gut microbiome.
 This is a primary driver of inflammation and has been linked to various chronic diseases.